KingRain/DiscordWebScrapper/README.md

   <a href="https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Frainboi15&screen_name=RainBoi15"><img src="https://img.shields.io/twitter/follow/rainboi15?color=1DA1F2&logo=twitter&style=for-the-badge"/></a>
 </p>

-## This is a web scrapper which collects all the text information from Discord Servers in Real time.
-Made using python and the Websocket package
+## This is a web scrapper which collects all the text information from Discord Servers in Real time Made using python and the Websocket package